ExponentialML/Text-To-Video-Finetuning/README.md

 If you do not choose this setting, you *will not* currently be able to use these in the webui.
 If you train a Stable LoRA file, you cannot *currently* use them in `inference.py`.

+### Continue training a LoRA
-To continue training a LoRA, simply set your `lora_path` in your config to the **directory** that contains your LoRA file, not an individual one.
+To continue training a LoRA, simply set your `lora_path` in your config to the **directory** that contains your LoRA file(s), not an individual file.
+Each specific LoRA should have `_unet` or `_text_encoder` in the file name respectively, or else it will not work.

 You should then be able to resume training from a LoRA model, regardless of which method you use (as long as the trained LoRA matches the version in the config).

 ### What you cannot do:
 - Use LoRA files that were made for SD image models in other trainers.